Classroom In The Clouds

 - Creepy Critters (one hour): Students get to meet real-life animals in this exciting program, while examining the similarities and differences between living organisms.
 Students learn about what all animals need: air, water, space, food and shelter.
 Students will use observation skills to examine animal life cycles.
 (Essential Standards Covered: K.L.1, 1.L.1.1, 1.L.2.2, 2.L.1)

-- Woods Walk (1.5 hours): Students explore to help them understand what plants need: air, water, space, light and food.
+- Plant Detectives (1.5 hours): Students explore to help them understand what plants need: air, water, space, light and food.
 Students will also use discovery tools to learn more about the parts of a plant: roots, stems, leaves and flowers.
 They will get to explore a natural area of the park and meet grasses, shrubs and trees, observe soil characteristics and other environmental factors.
-(Essential Standards Covered: 1.L.1.1., 1.L.2.1., 2.L.1, 3.L.2, 3.L.2.1)
+(Essential Standards Covered: 1.L.1.1., 1.L.2.1., 3.L.2, 3.L.2.1)

 - Ecosystem Interactions (1.5 hours): Students examine components of the thriving ecosystem at Grandfather Mountain.
 Students will identify organisms as producers, consumers and decomposers, or categorize interactions in the ecosystem as parasitism, competition and mutualism.
 Students will make a Web of Life to demonstrate the connections within an ecosystem.
 (Essential Standards Covered: 5.L.2, 5.L.2.2, 5.L.2.3, 8.L.3)